stachyra/neural_network_demos/README.md

 ![Sample images from each garment class](figures/sample_images.png)

-The data set is predivided into a standard training and test split containing 60,000 and 10,000 images, respectively.
+The data set is pre-divided into a standard training and test split containing 60,000 and 10,000 images, respectively.
 Membership is evenly distributed across all classes:

 ![Distribution of image class membership](figures/class_distribution.png)